vinayakyengandul/greytrix-ui-kit/README.md

   - [GtDropdownSearch](components.md#gtdropdownsearch-widget)({

 ```
+      GtDropdownSearch({
     @required this.textEditingController,
     this.inputDecoration,
     this.onChangeHandler,
     this.suffixIcon,
     this.suffixOnPressed,
     this.itemDatawidget,
     this.itemOnTapHandler,
     this.dropDownResult,
     this.fieldLabel = "",
     this.textFieldOnTapHandler,
     this.dropdownWidth = 100,
     this.dropdownheight = 200,
     @required this.keyLabel,
     this.dropdownElevation = 1.0,
     this.dropDownBackgroundColor,
     this.dropDownShapeBorder,
     this.looupKeyVisibile = false,
     @required this.lookupFields,
-      this.type = GtDropDownSearchIsCustom.DEFAULT,});
+    this.type = GtDropDownSearchIsCustom.DEFAULT,
+    this.contentPadding,
+    this.helperText,
+    this.helperStyle,
+    this.constraints,
+    this.labelText,
+    this.labelStyle,
+    this.fillColor,
+    this.border,
+    this.overlayContextType = GtContextType.BuildContext,
+  })
 ```

 - Input Parameters of GtDropdownSearch Widget